 Autism affects each child uniquely.
 In some children with autism, sensory issues can make introducing new and nutritious foods extremely hard for parents and professionals.
-If that wasn’t complicated enough–dealing with children who like “sameness” and routines, especially when it comes to the food they eat each day, provides another interesting challenge.
+If that isn’t complicated enough, dealing with children who like “sameness” and routines, especially when it comes to the food they eat each day, provides another interesting challenge.
 Oral sensitivity issues can also make this difficult situation worse.

 For my family, the eating healthy battle was no different.
-Cajoling, airplane noises, dancing with spoons, creative food presentations, threats of starvation, exemplifying friends eating the healthy food, exemplifying parents eating the healthy food, and more cajoling and dancing did not persuade my autistic son Jeff to eat a new healthy food.
+Cajoling, airplane noises, dancing with spoons, creative food presentations, threats of starvation, modeling friends and parents eating the healthy food, and more cajoling and dancing did not persuade my autistic son Jeff to eat a new healthy food.
 The “one bite rule” was more a joke for Jeff and not even remotely an accepted policy!
-He was the most sly kid I ever met with no desire to change and reluctant to fall for any of our efforts.
+He was the most sly kid I ever met, with no desire to change and reluctant to fall for any of our efforts.
 Variety when it came to food was the last thing in the world he wanted to venture into.
 And for me, it was a constant point of frustration.
-Each step of the way towards persuading Jeff to eat a new food meant another defeat for mom along the way.
+Each step towards persuading Jeff to eat a new food meant another defeat for mom along the way.

-Early on, our son Jeff used to eat anything you put on his high chair tray and then some.
+Early on, our son Jeff used to eat anything we put on his high chair tray and then some.
 He was a healthy eater and not picky when it came to food.
 Food was food and all foods were his friends.
-Fast forward to after two years of age, Jeff self-limited down to only six foods,all very unhealthy ones including: French fries, peanut butter & jelly sandwiches, Tiger’s Milk bars, Burger King chicken nuggets only, and a half gallon of milk every day.
+Fast forward to age two, and Jeff self-limited down to only six foods, all very unhealthy, including: French fries, peanut butter and jelly sandwiches, Tiger’s Milk bars, Burger King chicken nuggets only, and a half gallon of milk every day.
 Nothing resembling good nutrition made it past his lips.
-He was a carbo-loading, milk loving, sugar junkie-eating child.
+He was a carbo-loading, milk loving, sugar junkie.
 Even a stressed out parent with a crying, hungry kid knew this was wrong.
 So what happened?

-Jeff was diagnosed with autism about six months following his food de-selection time period, leading to some clues of why we were having so much difficulty.
-After much research, in-home behavioral based programs, speech and occupational therapy began.
-Beginning biomedical intervention also started in hopes of improving Jeff’s health.
+Jeff was diagnosed with autism about six months after his food de-selection time period, leading to some clues to why we were having so much difficulty.
+After much research, in-home behavior-based programs, speech, and occupational therapy began.
+We also started medical intervention in hopes of improving Jeff’s health.
 Included in this intervention plan was the implementation of a gluten-free and casein-free (GFCF) diet.
-Going dye free and offering organic food replacements became part of Jeff’s daily food repertoire.
-New allergies also came forward in the form of eggs, yeast, and soy where Jeff’s allergy panels tested high and these were completely avoided.
+Going dye-free and offering organic food replacements became part of Jeff’s daily food repertoire.
+New allergies to eggs, yeast, and soy were also identified in Jeff’s allergy panels, and these too were completely avoided.

-After introducing the GFCF diet in January 2000, we were able to change his diet and hide some nutrition in mini-meat loaves (in all organic meat varieties), cookies, and ever-versatile muffins.
+After introducing the GFCF diet in January 2000, we were able to change Jeff’s diet and hide some nutrition in mini-meat loaves (using all kinds of organic meat), cookies, and ever-versatile muffins.
 Out went the Burger King nuggets and various other unhealthy foods and enter the better, nutritious, organic foods.
-This took months to master and be successful at maintaining.
+This took months to master and maintain.
 Mom finally prevailed!
 At last!
 A victory!

 To introduce the new foods, I went back to the dancing and cajoling again, to no avail.
 The one bite rule again was met with a stone-faced child.
-Enter a new problem–oral sensitivity.
-Jeff was so sensitive to foods, tastes, and textures that if you ate the foods sitting directly next to Jeff–he would gag.
-The smells, textures of the food and general vicinity of the food was just too much for him to handle.
+Enter a new problem: oral sensitivity.
+Jeff was so sensitive to foods, tastes, and textures that if we ate offending foods while sitting next to him, he gagged.
+The smells, textures, and proximity of the food were too much for him to handle.
 Time to try something new… again.

-Working with Jeff’s behavioral therapy team (using Applied Behavioral Analysis (ABA) principles) and occupational therapists together, we developed a plan to persuade Jeff to eat new, natural foods in their natural forms.
-This entire process took six months, but the efforts have paid off.
+Working with Jeff’s behavioral therapy team, using Applied Behavioral Analysis (ABA) principles, and his occupational therapists together, we developed a plan to persuade Jeff to eat new, natural foods in their natural forms.
+This entire process took six months, but the efforts paid off.

 We started with a list of foods I wanted Jeff to eat.
 The list included items such as peas, corn, watermelon, bananas, pears, applesauce, and fruit leathers.